In the following section, we answer questions that are frequently

 - A.10.40.
 What is an “angel process”?

-Which versions of the MySQL software support Cluster?
+Which versions of the MySQL software support NDB Cluster?
 Do I have to compile from source?

-MySQL Cluster is not supported in standard MySQL Server 5.7 releases.
-Instead, MySQL Cluster is provided as a separate product.
-Currently, the following MySQL Cluster release series are available for production use:
+NDB Cluster is not supported in standard MySQL Server 5.7 releases.
+Instead, MySQL NDB Cluster is provided as a separate product.
+Currently, the following NDB Cluster release series are available for production use:

 What do “NDB” and “NDBCLUSTER” mean?

 Do I need any special networking to run NDB Cluster?
 How do computers in a cluster communicate?